phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 }
 ```

-This function of the `x86_64` crate executes the special `sti` instruction (“set interrupts”) to enable external interrupts.
+The `interrupts::enable` function of the `x86_64` crate executes the special `sti` instruction (“set interrupts”) to enable external interrupts.
 When we try `bootimage run` now, we see that a double fault occurs:

 TODO screenshot